vyos/vyos-documentation/docs/ch07-firewall.rst

 Applying a Rule-Set to an Interface
 -----------------------------------

 Once a rule-set is created, it can be applied to an interface.

-Note only one rule-set can be applied to each interface for `in`, `out`, or `local` traffic for each protocol (IPv4 and IPv6).
+.. note:: Only one rule-set can be applied to each interface for `in`, `out`, or `local` traffic for each protocol (IPv4 and IPv6).

 .. code-block:: sh